lnbits/boltcards/README.md

 This extension allows you to link your [Bolt Card](https://github.com/boltcard) (or other compatible NXP NTAG424 DNA device) with a LNbits instance and use it in a more secure way than a static LNURLw.

-A technology called [Secure Unique NFC](https://web.archive.org/web/20220706134959/https://mishka-scan.com/blog/secure-unique-nfc) is utilized in this workflow.

-<a class="text-secondary" href="https://www.youtube.com/watch?v=wJ7QLFTRjK0">Video Tutorial</a>
+<a class="text-secondary" href="https://youtu.be/_sW7miqaXJc">Video Tutorial</a>

 **Disclaimer:** ***Use this only if you either know what you are doing or are a reckless lightning pioneer.
 Only you are responsible for all your sats, cards and other devices.
 Always backup all your card keys!***

-***In order to use this extension you need to be able to setup your own card.***

 For the easy way you need: